How do the University salary scales work?

 Can I move up the scale more quickly?

-When you get to the top of your grade you will no longer get an automatic increment.
-However, you can apply for a discretionary increment through the Contribution Pay exercise if you feel that the contribution you have made is exceptional and is over and above the normal expectation for someone in your role who is at the top of the grade.
+If you’re at the top of your grade, your manager can apply to award you a discretionary increment, if they feel your contribution has been exceptional and is over and above the normal expectation for someone in your role who's at the top of the grade.